smitabandi/Restaurant/README.md

 # Restaurant
 Restaurant website
 Restaurant Website
 Welcome to the Restaurant Website repository!
-This project features a modern, responsive design aimed at providing an engaging online experience for customers.\n
+This project features a modern, responsive design aimed at providing an engaging online experience for customers.

 **Features**
 **Attractive Homepage:** The homepage includes a dynamic banner slider that highlights key aspects of the restaurant.